 The present investigation adopted an ex-post-facto research design to assess the personal and socio-economic factors of livestock farmers, along with the constraints faced by them while utilizing social media as an information source.
 For the research purpose, the state was divided into three distinct geographical regions: Coastal, North Coastal and Rayalaseema.
 Employing a purposive sampling technique, one district with the highest livestock population was selected from each region, totaling nine districts.
 Subsequently, three mandals were randomly chosen from each district, yielding a total of twenty-seven mandals.
 From each mandal, a sample of 20 farmers was selected, ensuring equal representation from three livestock sectors: dairy, sheep/goat and backyard poultry.
 The total sample size was 540 respondents, with 180 farmers from each farmer categories.
 To maintain the study's relevance, only farmers with prior experience in social media usage were included in the study.

 The farmers were personally interviewed using a structured interview schedule to collect data on their personal and socio-economic factors.
-The descriptive statistical measures such as frequency, percentage, mean and standard deviation were used to categorise the respondents.
+The descriptive statistical measures such as frequency, percentage, mean and standard deviation were used to categorisze the respondents.
 An open-ended interview schedule was administered to obtain information regarding the constraints experienced by the respondents.
 Respondents were asked to list the specific constraints faced by them while obtaining information regarding livestock farming via social media.
 All reported constraints were systematically documented and their frequencies and percentages were computed.
 Based on these values, the constraints were subsequently ranked to determine the most severe barriers faced by the farmers.

 Results and Discussion: